MENTAL HEALTH AND WELLBEING

 We are so happy and excited to share our whole school response to Social, Emotional, Mental Health and Well Being (SEMHWB) needs across Childwall Valley.

-The ROAR approach has been implemented within school and is proving to be a great success.
-ROAR is used to respond to the mental health needs of children and the school community, from Nursery all the way to Year 6.
+Our Trauma Informed approach and Zones of Regulation has been implemented within school and is proving to be a great success so far.
+Both are used to respond to the mental health needs of children and the school community, from Nursery all the way to Year 6.

 Bronze Award